daulet/tokenizers/README.md

 ## Installation

 `make build` to build `libtokenizers.a` that you need to run your application that uses bindings.
-In addition, you need to inform the linker where to find that static library: `go run -ldflags="-extldflags '-L./path/to/libtokenizers-directory' -ltokenizers'" .` or just add it to the `CGO_LDFLAGS` environment variable: `CGO_LDFLAGS="-L./path/to/libtokenizers-directory" -ltokenizers` to avoid specifying it every time.
+In addition, you need to inform the linker where to find that static library: `go run -ldflags="-extldflags '-L./path/to/libtokenizers/directory'" .` or just add it to the `CGO_LDFLAGS` environment variable: `CGO_LDFLAGS="-L./path/to/libtokenizers/directory"` to avoid specifying it every time.

 ### Using pre-built binaries